gklyne/I-D/app/app.md

 Scheme semantics    {#semantics}
 ================

-This Internet-Draft does not constrain what particular format might constitute an _archive_, and neither does it require that the archive is retrievable as a single bytestream or file.
+This specification does not constrain what particular format might constitute an _archive_, and neither does it require that the archive is retrievable as a single bytestream or file.
 Examples of archive media types include